smanzing/UdacityNavigation/Report.md

 ### 2.3 Prioritized Experience Replay

-the work of [[3]](#3) proposes to improve the utilization of experiences.
+The work of [[3]](#3) proposes to improve the utilization of experiences.
 There may be some experiences that are more important, i.e., the agent can learn more from them, as other experiences.
 The priority $p_i$ of the $i$-th experience is the magnitude of the temporal difference error: